 The overall risk-based approach of the Framework remains unchanged and builds on the progress made in 2017 and 2018.
 It retains the emphasis on four domains of performance: high quality and safe care; strong governance, leadership and culture; timely access to care; and effective financial management.

 The Framework in 2019-20 will be published as two interconnected but separate documents as follows:

 - Framework - outlines the department's risk-based approach and

 - Key Performance Measures and Underlying Risk Factors (the Business Rules).

 The Business Rules were previously 'Part 2: Indicators Business Rules' of the 2018-19 Framework.
 The Business Rules contain the list of Key Performance Measures and Underlying Risk Factors, as well as their temporal elements and technical specifications, that support the Framework.

 This change allows for amendment of the indicators and metrics that support the Framework, as and when necessary, throughout the year.
 This adjustment reflects a simpler and more flexible approach to performance monitoring.

 A summary of the 2019-20 changes to the Key Performance Measures and Underlying Risk Factors are located at the front of the Business Rules.
-The Business Rules are available from the Funding, performance and accountability section of health.vic.
+The Business Rules are available from Downloads on this page.

 One significant change in 2019-20 is the creation of a pipeline of indicator development.
 Indicators proposed for incorporation in the Business Rules will now be shadowed for a period, prior to a decision being made as to their formal inclusion.
 These 'shadow indicators' will be reported alongside the current indicators in the Business Rules, although will not impact performance monitoring level.
 This allows the department, SCV, VAHI and health services to assess an indicator's performance and suitability, and whether it should be formally included in the Business Rules that support the Framework.